mjmeilahn/machine-learning-projects/README.md

 25. Linear Discriminant Analysis (LDA) where Outcome is Relationships Between Variables - Unlike PCA, LDA is Supervised and Deterministic how they relate to the dependent variable.
 (Again not a branch within Machine Learning but important to identify correlations within data)

-26. Kernel PCA (Outcome is Relationships Between Variables) - TBD
+26. Kernel PCA (Outcome is Relationships Between Variables) - For non-linear relationships (or where normal PCA is considered linear) a given dataset is mapped into 3-Dimensional space and again mapped into a 2-Dimensional subspace for easy visualization (and our comprehension).